 So is now a good time for you to a buy a home?Our opinion is the best decisions are made based on your needs, and we are always available to help you review and develop a plan to reach your real estate goals.
 Based on your current phase of life consider how much space do I need for my day to day living, and do I need space for guests or to entertain?
 Consider, will I be growing my family?
 Look at what different areas have to offer and what location will best support your needs to commute while balancing what you like to do in your free time.
 We often help our clients determine what style of home and what location will help them best enjoy each and every day.

-should financially prepare themselves now to reach their real estate goals.
+So instead of waiting for the market to take a plunge, people who are serious about buying a home should financially prepare themselves now to reach their real estate goals.
 “Price dynamics will differ by market, but most markets are unlikely to see significant price erosion this year – they just won’t see significant price appreciation either,” McBride says.
 I like what Greg McBride, CFA, Bankrate’s chief financial analyst has to say, “The right time to buy a house is when you are financially prepared to do so, your life circumstances are supportive of buying, and you find the right home at the right price.
 Waiting can help build a better financial foundation but offers no guarantees of future market conditions.”

 The benchmark 30-year fixed-rate mortgage fell last to week to 4.04 percent from 4.06 percent, according to Bankrate’s weekly survey of large lenders.
 With rates moving closer to 4 percent, or slightly under depending on the loan program, refinance and new application activity is reaching a three-year high.